-Filson - rugged quality for over 100 years
+Filson - rugged quality for over 120 years

-After homesteading in Nebraska and roaming the country as a railroad conductor, he moved to the small city of Seattle, Washington in the 1890's.
+After homesteading in Nebraska and roaming the country as a railroad conductor, he moved to the small city of Seattle, Washington in the 1890s.

-"TO OUR CUSTOMERS: if a man is going North, he should come to us for his outfit, because we have obtained our ideas of what is best to wear in that country from the experience of the man from the North -- not merely one -- but hundreds of them.
+"To our customers: if a man is going North, he should come to us for his outfit, because we have obtained our ideas of what is best to wear in that country from the experience of the man from the North -- not merely one -- but hundreds of them.
 Our materials are the very best obtainable, for we know that the best is none too good and that quality is of vital importance.
-YOU CAN DEPEND ABSOLUTELY UPON OUR GOODS BOTH AS TO MATERIAL AND WORKMANSHIP."
+You can depend absolutely upon our goods both as to material and workmanship."

 The Gold Rush Years: 1897-1899

 In 1897, Filson opened C.C.
 Filson's Pioneer Alaska Clothing and Blanket Manufacturers,

 Stories of harrowing experiences in the Yukon were widely reported.
 The diary of Hume Nisbet, 1897 painted this picture: "Try to recall your sensations on the coldest night you have ever known: try to intensify the most bitter ice blast that has ever pierced your marrow by a thousandfold; even then you will not be able to realize spring in the Chilkoot Canyon, far less midwinter on the Klondike."

 It was for these rugged conditions that Filson designed his goods.
 He owned his own mill and manufactured Mackinaw Wool clothing and blankets, knit goods, as well as selling boots, shoes, moccasins and sleeping bags specially designed for the frigid North.
 Filson kept in close contact with his customers, improving his goods to meet their specific needs.
 The stampeders depended on Filson.
 In that era, clothing wasn't a matter of choice, but of survival.